Klhmt/HDReady/README.md

 # HDReady
-DHReady is an image merging software fully written in Python.
+HDReady is an image merging software fully written in Python.
 This is a project in development so that your help will always be appreciated!

 ## What's the purpose of this project?